a-chepugov/cachify-wrapper/README.md

 ## cachify-wrapper

-Wrap function with caching layer
+Wraps a function with a caching layer

 **Parameters**